ServiceNow/osaka/README.md

         ├── bgd_lib
             ├── ...         # files for BGD
     ├── main_haven.py       # main file to reproduce results
-    ├── main.py             # main file (currently as a bug an arguments are not passed via command line)
+    ├── main.py             # main file (currently as a bug an arguments is not passed via command line)
     ├── dataloaders.py      # defines the experiment setting, constructs the dataloaders
     ├── args.py             # arguments
     ├── template.py         # main file template (if you dont want to use pytorch)